CLICK HERE to view my ENGLISH GARDEN & other Photo Albums

 And hormones that make him feel fond,

-That day will be fateful,
+That day will be fateful, but I'll always be grateful

 For my knowing the strawberry blonde.